-The four steps above complete the marketing management process.
+The five steps above complete the marketing management and the integrated marketing communication strategy.
 With the world becoming a small place due to the advent of the internet, the marketing management process has become simpler.
 Feedback can be obtained online through simple questions, Marketing strategy can be changed by keeping an online brand watch and market research can be done through social networks.
 However, this does not change the gruelling process which traditional marketing companies like FMCG, Electronics and Automobiles have to adopt.

 Marketing management is the process of planning, implementing, and evaluating a marketing strategy.
 It’s one of the most crucial parts of your business, but it can be hard to get right.

 The process of optimizing your marketing management process involves identifying your goals and strategies, then developing strategies that align with those goals.
 Once you have a strategy in mind, it’s time to think about how you’ll implement it—which is where this guide comes in!
 We’ll discuss how to optimize your marketing management process from start to finish.

 Your marketing management processes should be the core of your marketing strategy and marketing management team and act as a guide for all your current and future marketing activities.
 The steps within this process will help you focus on important tasks that will make a difference to your marketing efforts.
 The better this process, the more effective your overall marketing strategy is going to be.